/*

 /**

-* Returns the default IIOMetadataController
+* Returns the default IIOMetadataController, if there

 * is one, regardless of the currently installed controller.
 If

-* there is no default controller, returns null
+* there is no default controller, returns null.

 *